-Juan Martin Del Potro is a fan favorite on the ATP World Tour and has since his US Open title in 2009 been plagued by injuries.
-Now he’s back.
+Juan Martin Del Potro is exciting to watch but sadly his career has been plagued by injuries.
 But what is Del Potro’s Racquet?

 The curious thing about Juan-Martin Del Potro is that he’s been reluctant to use so-called paint jobs of his racquets.
-For a long time Del Potro used a Hyper Pro Staff 6.1 95 with a K-factor Six-One 95 paint job despite that the model was out of stock, which I’m sure felt very strange for Wilson.
-Now it seems he’s agreed to sport at least another paint job with something that looks like a Burn FST 95 but has PWS (Perimeter Weighting System) so it is very likely still his trusted Hyper Pro Staff 6.1 95.
+For a long time, Del Potro used a Hyper Pro Staff 6.1 95 with a K-factor Six-One 95 paint job despite that the model was out of stock, which I’m sure felt very strange for Wilson.
+Now he has agreed to use other paint jobs.
+First with something that looks like a Burn FST 95 but has PWS (Perimeter Weighting System) and then the Pro Staff 97 CV, but underneath the paint is his trusted Hyper Pro Staff 6.1 95.
 I was fortunate enough to test Del Potro’s racquet and can confirm what it is.

 Del Potro’s Racquet – What is underneath the paint job?